Productivity Insights Dashboard

 2. Synthesizing Requirements into Use Cases

-Each use case was ID'ed and prefixed (e.g., ICH-001, ICH-002...) to streamline backlog management across multiple squads.
+Each use case received an ID (ICH-001, ICH-002...) to streamline backlog management across multiple squads and maintain traceability from insight to feature.

 3. Defining Information Architecture

-4. Design & Validation
+5. Design & Validation

 A. Manager View: Overall Metrics & Recommendations